Pacifism: Spain

-As the prospect of a second major war began to seem increasingly inevitable, much of France adopted pacifist views, though some historians argue that France felt more war anxiety than a moral objection to a second war.
-Hitler's spreading influence and territory posed an enormous threat to French livelihood from their neighbors.
-The French countryside had been devastated during World War I and the entire nation was reluctant to subject its territory to the same treatment.
-Though all countries in the First World War had suffered great losses, France was one of the most devastated and many did not want a second war.

 Germany

 As Germany dealt with the burdens of the Treaty of Versailles, a conflict arose in the 1930s between German Christianity and German nationalism.
 Many Germans found the terms of the treaty debilitating and humiliating, so German nationalism offered a way to regain the country's pride.
 German Christianity warned against the risks of entering a war similar to the previous one.
 As the German depression worsened and fascism began to rise in Germany, a greater tide of Germans began to sway toward Hitler's brand of nationalism that would come to crush pacifism.